 Pet the Dog: For all his horrible acts (and his attitude in general), he can show signs of genuine kindness, with the most outstanding moment being in "The Reunion", where he reassures the Arbiter that he will not die alone, and that the Master Chief, despite all of his comments towards the Arbiter, does appreciate his companionship.

-Weapon of Choice: An assault rifle and the Spartan laser, though recently he has traded in the laser for a rocket launcher.
+Weapon of Choice: An Assault Rifle and the Spartan Laser, though recently he has traded in the laser for a Rocket Launcher.
+Though he has used the Sniper Rifle from time to time.

 You Keep Using That Word: a few instances can be found earlier, but Season 5 introduced this as a regular character trait.
 Examples include "metallic"note ironic, "pedestrians"note pedophiles and several butchered proverbs/phrases.